 Accountability as women is one of the most beautiful things that we can celebrate together.
-Despite the different constructs that we all to deal with in life, women who take pride in themselves and their true nature, have the strength and inner beauty that is undeniable.
+Despite the different constructs that we all to deal with in life, women who take pride in themselves and their true nature have a strength and an inner beauty that is undeniable.

 Regardless of such obstacles, I grew from being concerned with what everyone else thinks to embracing what I truly deserve.
 As women, we must learn to disconnect from any unhealthy forms of conditioning that make us feel small.